openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 @sphinxdirective

 .. meta::
    :description: Preparing models for OpenVINO Runtime.
+Learn about the methods
-Learn how to convert and compile models from different frameworks or read them directly.
+                 used to read, convert and compile models from different frameworks.

 .. toctree::